wix-incubator/quix/documentation/docs/presto.md

 ### 1. Pick a new name for your presto note and update .env

-Add/update the following properties to the .env file to configure your new notebook
+Add the following properties to the .env file to configure your new presto note

 | Variables        | Meaning           | Example  |
 | ------------- |:-------------:| -----:|